-The SAS procedure npartway can also be used for the Kolmogorov-Smirnov test (SAS Institute Inc. 2014a).
-It is invoked by adding the edf option in the proc npartway statement (see program below).
-An exact version of test can also be generated using the line exact ks.
-The program also includes proc gchart code to generate histograms of the two groups (SAS Institute Inc. 2014b).
+The SAS procedure npariway can also be used for the Kolmogorov-Smirnov test (SAS Institute Inc. 2018).
+It is invoked by adding the edf option in the proc npariway statement (see program below).
+This option also generates a graph of the empirical distribution function for the two groups (Fig. 16.10).
+An exact version of test can be calculated using the line exact ks.
+The program also includes proc gchart code to generate histograms of the two groups (SAS Institute Inc. 2016a).
 This seems more appropriate for the Kolmogorov-Smirnov test than plotting the means, because this test can detect differences in both shape and location.
-Examining the SAS output, we see that D = 0.7 (see also Fig. 16.5).
-The P value for the exact version of the test is significant (P = 0.0123), implying there is some difference in the distributions of the two samples.
-The graph generated by proc gchart illustrates these differences (Fig. 16.6).
-See program and output below.
+Examining the SAS output, we see that D = 0.7 (Fig. 16.12).
+The P value for the exact version of the two sites.
+The graph generated by proc gchart suggests they differed in both location and variance (Fig. 16.11).

 '''

 SAS Program

 KStest_chitons_Venados.sas;

-options pageno=1 linesize=80;

-goptions reset=all;

 title 'Kolmogorov-Smirnov test for chiton length';

 data chitons;

 input site :$10. length;

 datalines;

 Sheltered

 44.39

-Sheltered

-22.30

-Sheltered
+Sheltered 22.30

-21.31

-23.80

-Sheltered
+Sheltered 21.31

-Sheltered
+Sheltered 23.80

-26.23
+Sheltered 26.23

 etc.

 ;

 run;

 Print data set;

 proc print data=chitons;

 run;

 Histograms for the two groups;

 proc gchart data=chitons;

 vbar length / group=site axis=axis1 gaxis=axis1 maxis=axis2;

 axis1 label=(height=2) value=(height=2) width=3 minor=none;

 axis2 label=(height=1.5) value=(height=1.5) width=1.5;

 run;

 Kolmogorov-Smirnov test;

 proc npar1way edf data=chitons;

 class site;

 var length;

 exact ks;

 run;

 quit;

 '''